Pine Barrens tree frog: Habitat

 Dryophytes andersonii are primarily found near temporary still or slow waters dominated by shrubs or herbaceous plants.
 Permanent bodies of water that are home to fish contain fewer and more isolated frogs.
 Their preferred natural habitats include wet areas in pitch pine forests, intermittent streams and ponds, stream backwaters, Sphagnum bogs, and Atlantic white cedar swamps.
 They are also found alongside artificial bodies of water such as cranberry bogs, water-filled ruts created by vehicles, flooded borrow pits, and ditches.
 Adults are primarily found in waterside vegetation, but may be encountered on the ground.

 Breeding

-D. andersonii prefer to reproduce in isolated, shallow, acidic ponds.
+D. andersonii prefer to reproduce in isolated, shallow, and acidic ponds.
 The ideal pH level for D. andersonii eggs is between 3.74 and 4.69.
 The eggs are laid in May and June; the tadpoles metamorphose into adults in July and August.
 Eggs are laid singly, and are approximately 1.2–1.4 mm in diameter.

 Calling begins at the end of April and can continue into August.
 Adults remain within 70 m of their breeding sites throughout the breeding season, although individuals have been documented as far as 100 m.
 Towards the end of the season, they disperse father away from their breeding sites.
 The species' comparatively late breeding season, combined with its preference for temporary water sources, makes it vulnerable to droughts and changes in water levels.